gilestrolab/ethoscope/user_manual/setup/ethoscope.md

 This document explains how to setup an "ethoscope" **from a pre-written SD card image**.
 It assumes, at least, some familiarity with Unix/Linux.
-If you feel like building the SD card yourself, have a look [here](ethoscope_scratch.md) instead
+If you feel like building the SD card yourself, have a look [here](ethoscope_scratch.md) instead.
+You may need to make your own card if you decide to use a different SD card (e.g. if it is smaller in size).